serber1990/Pretabs-Kitty/README.md

 ---

-### 🚀 Quickly manage multiple tabs in Kitty with custom titles using Kitty Tab Manager!
+### 🚀 Quickly manage multiple tabs in Kitty with custom titles using Pretabs-Kitty!